FI-modules and stability for representations of symmetric groups: FI-modules: representation stability and character polynomials

-\para{Stability for Schur functors} Let $k$ be a field of characteristic~0, and let $\lambda$ be a partition.
-The \emph{Schur functor} $\Schur_\lambda$ is a functor from $k$-vector spaces to $k$-vector spaces whose properties are the subject of substantial interest in combinatorics and representation theory.
-See \cite[Lecture 6]{FH} for the basics of Schur functors.
-Since $\Schur_\lambda$ is a covariant functor, any FI-module $V$ can be composed with it to give an FI-module $\Schur_\lambda V$, which satisfies $(\Schur_\lambda V)_n=\Schur_\lambda(V_n)$.
+\para{Stability for Schur functors} Let $k$ be a field of characteristic~0.
+Given a partition $\lambda$, the \emph{Schur functor} $\Schur_\lambda$ is a functor from $k$-vector spaces to $k$-vector spaces whose properties are the subject of substantial interest in combinatorics and representation theory.
+See \cite[Lecture 6]{FH} for the basic properties of Schur functors.
+Since $\Schur_\lambda$ is a covariant functor, for any FI-module $V$ we can consider the FI-module $\Schur_\lambda V$, which satisfies $(\Schur_\lambda V)_S\coloneq \Schur_\lambda(V_S)$.